verryry/verryry/README.md

 # 💫 About Me:
-Hi👋, I'm Vierry Rusdiyanto<br><br>I am a software engineer dedicated to continuously learning about all programming languages, especially in the field of frontend web development. <br>Feel free to connect with me through my socials listed up above.<br>Looking forward to connecting with you! ❤️
+Hi👋, I'm Vierry Rusdiyanto<br><br>I am a software engineer dedicated to continuously learning about all programming languages, especially in the field of frontend web development. <br>Feel free to connect with me through my socials listed up above.
+Looking forward to connecting with you! ❤️

 ## 🌐 Socials: